-Team Trivia some of our members meet weekly on Wednesday nights at 7pm at the Coffee Shack on Beacon Drive in
+Team Trivia some of our members meet weekly on Wednesday nights at 7pm at Kickback Jack's on Red Banks Road to compete

-Winterville to compete in Team Trivia.
+in Team Trivia.
 Over the past couple of years, we have gone to different locations, but Kickback Jack's has been the venue for the past 2 years after the previous

 regular venue closed.
-Any changes to the schedule or venue are announced in the weekly NUUS email and Sunday Order of Service.
+Any changes to the schedule or venue are announced in the weekly Beacon email and Sunday Order of Service.

 Chalice Circles are an intentional small-group ministry of the Congregation.
 Groups are organized a couple of times

 each year and meet monthly.
 Groups are organized to accommodate differing needs and schedules.
 Recently, two of the groups met at the same time at the church

 with childcare provided during that time.
-Other groups sometimes meet at private homes, and one group met in Chocowinity to facilitate participation by our numerous
+Other groups sometimes meet at private homes, and one group as previously met in Chocowinity to facilitate participation by our numerous

 members and friends who live in Beaufort County, saving them a drive to Greenville.
 See The Beacon (newsletter) or our weekly

 e-mail announcements for upcoming opportunities.